Mihirp17/C/replit.md

-# FoodieManager - Restaurant Management Platform
+# Restomate - Restaurant Management Platform

 ## Overview

-FoodieManager is a multi-tenant restaurant management platform that enables restaurants to manage menus, tables, and orders with QR code ordering for customers.
+Restomate is a multi-tenant restaurant management platform that enables restaurants to manage menus, tables, and orders with QR code ordering for customers.
 The application follows a full-stack architecture with a clear separation between client and server.
 The system allows platform administrators to manage restaurants and subscriptions, while restaurant owners can manage their menus, tables, orders, and view analytics.

 ## User Preferences